Weak banks pressure FTSE after ECB resignation

 Confidence was not helped by news from the U.S. overnight.

-Investors were left uncertain as to how much of President Barack Obama's $447 billion proposal to generate U.S. jobs will make it through Congress, while Federal Reserve Chairman Ben Bernanke gave no suggestion fresh stimulus was imminent.
+Investors were left uncertain as to how much of President Barack Obama's $447 billion (281.4 billion pounds) proposal to generate U.S. jobs will make it through Congress, while Federal Reserve Chairman Ben Bernanke gave no suggestion fresh stimulus was imminent.

 Risk-sensitive banks fell sharply.
-Barclays led the market lower, down 9.4 percent, while Lloyds Banking Group and Royal Bank of Scotland fell 5.7 percent and 5.5 percent respectively.
+Barclays (BARC.L) led the market lower, down 9.4 percent, while Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) fell 5.7 percent and 5.5 percent respectively.

 Nerves in the sector were heightened as investors readied themselves for Monday's final report from the Independent Commission on Banking, which is expected to back ringfencing banks' retail arms from riskier investment banking businesses.